NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     parallel_stereo M104318871LE*.mosaic.norm.cub  \
       M104311715LE*.mosaic.norm.cub result/output  \
       --alignment-method affineepipolar

+Check the stereo convergence angle as printed during preprocessing (:numref:`stereo_pairs`).
+That angle is often too small for LRO NAC, and then the results are not going to be great.

 See :numref:`nextsteps` for a discussion about various stereo speed-vs-quality choices.
 Consider using mapprojection